xTerrene/Eos/Docs.md

     ;desp <(number: 10+)|(string: (t|f)|(on|off))>

 Changes the render distance of the ESP and Detailed ESP text.
 Numbers below 10 will reset the distance to its default 750; otherwise, it will set it to the number specified.
 You can also toggle the ESP render distance on or off entirely.-->

+# About Gold

+As mentioned in [The Buttons](/Docs.md#Golden_Moves), moves designated with a "(G)" at their start are limited to EBGui Gold members.
+These members help support the EBGui protect and promote good faith in the community; thus, they're given some special, over-powered options, such as removing your Ult's cooldown, using Lightning Dispersion in the air, and more!

+In order to get Gold, visit the Discord link above [or click here](https://discord.gg/z3QZzFJBvj).
+Visit the #about-gold channel, and follow the instructions provided.
+Once you do, you'll find a new Key that you can use to unlock everything EBGui has to offer!

 # Credits